 If this comes back clear, then you could have a more serious problem with the fridge on your hands.

-Mallory Micetich, Home Expert, says, "Knowing the difference between a momentary power outage or a bigger issue with your fridge can be difficult.
-After a power outage, it can take around 24 hours for your fridge and freezer to return to a normal temperature, but the best thing you can do is monitor your fridge after that period – if the fridge’s temperature is above 40℉, you might be experiencing a bigger issue.
-I recommend calling in a pro to take a closer look and diagnose the issue."
+Mallory Micetich, Home Expert, says, "Knowing the difference between a momentary power outage and a bigger issue with your fridge can be difficult.
+After a power outage, your fridge and freezer can take around 24 hours to return to a normal temperature.
+Still, the best thing you can do is monitor your fridge after that period—if the fridge’s temperature is above 40℉, you might be experiencing a bigger issue.
+I recommend calling a pro to look closer and diagnose the issue."